amatho/it1901/docs/README.md

 ## User stories
 The user stories contains a screenshot section.
 This section includes both a screenshot of the app we used for inspiration, and our actual implementation.
+They are not supposed to look identical.

 * [First user story](./U1.md "User story 1")
 * [Second user story](./U2.md "User story 2")